 The Tournament Strength Index is an indication of the event's significance in the overall chess-playing community.
-For example, an event involving 25 players is generally more "significant" than a Quad.
-An event with 100 players is generally more important than one with 25 players, and so on.
+For example, an event involving 25 average players is generally more "significant" than a Quad of average players.
+An event with 100 strong players is generally more important than one with 25 strong players, and so on.
 Also, an event among high-rated players is considered more important than one (all other things being equal) than one with low-rated players.
 An event with more rounds (more games played) has more significance than one with fewer rounds (all other things being equal).
 Finally, an event with a slow time control would generally be considered more important than one with a fast time control.

 A Significance Index is calculated separately for each Section (Section Significance Index - "SSI").
 The highest SSI in any tournament is called the TSI.
 This is often the strongest section's SSI, but not necessarily so, as a lower section may have much larger participation or other overriding factors.
 Sections with fewer than 3 rounds or an effective** average rating below 400 or effective* number of players less than 4, do not qualify for an SSI.